tylercollier-devmtn/auth0-lock-mini/README.md

   * In the method, make an axios POST to `/login`.
 Send as the body an object with a property named `idToken`.
 The value should be the `idToken` from `authResult`.
 * Add a `login` prototype method.
   * Show the Lock screen with `this.lock.show()`.
+  * Bind the `login` prototype method in the constructor.

 ### Solution